Mid-Year Climbing Safety Standards Updates

 Applicable to All Installations

-• All instructors must be 18 years of age or older to teach ground school and/or be an instructor.
+• All Qualified Instructors must be 18 years of age or older to teach ground school and/or be a Qualified Instructor.

 Applicable to Permanent School Sites